Timinator2000/Algorithm-X/docs/08-your-turn/09-futoshiki-solver.md

 All test cases except __Test Case 5: 7x7__ can be solved with nothing more than requirements, actions and optional requirements.
 To solve __Test Case 5: 7x7__, you might need a very small amount of problem-space reduction.
 I have already discussed one option using the inequalities to limit the realm of possibility for the cells on either side.
 Later in the playground, I will discuss other techniques for problem-space reduction.

+---

+# Solving Logic Puzzles Logically

+Many Futoshiki puzzles can be solved without making any guesses.
+Click [here](../24-odds-and-ends/01-solving-with-logic-only.md) to see my ongoing progress toward solving as many logic puzzles as possible — strictly with reasoning, no guessing, and no backtracking.

 <BR>